Master of Business Administration

 Professional Support: Get matched with an Executive Mentor and access to our worldwide alumni network.

 Academic Support: We offer superior curriculum with individual attention, as well as small classes where interactions with professors and colleagues are encouraged.

 Advisory Council: The graduate studies advisory council promotes a partnership between the college and the business community to improve the graduate education in the MBA and PMBA programs.
 The council meets twice a year to discuss various approaches to support the graduate programs, including offering internships, scholarships and jobs, reviewing academic curriculum and providing student practicum projects.

-The MBA curriculum is a 45-credit hour program designed to be completed in two years of full-time study or four years of part-time, typically evening, study.
+The MBA curriculum is a 36-credit hour program designed to be completed in 1-1.5 years of full-time study or three years of part-time, typically evening, study.
 Four components comprise the curriculum:

 K-State's MBA offers its students the opportunity to gain general business knowledge as well as develop a focus in a particular area of interest.
 Concentration areas are available in Data Analytics, Finance, Management, Marketing, and Technology Entrepreneurship.